The Impact of Market Fluctuations on Farfetch Limited's (FTCH) Stock - News Heater

-The stock of Farfetch Limited (FTCH) has gone down by -12.00% for the week, with a -0.18% drop in the past month and a 26.15% rise in the past quarter.
-The volatility ratio for the week is 6.40%, and the volatility levels for the past 30 days are 6.65% for FTCH.
-The simple moving average for the past 20 days is -6.96% for FTCH’s stock, with a -4.51% simple moving average for the past 200 days.
+The stock of Farfetch Limited (FTCH) has gone up by 1.45% for the week, with a -9.12% drop in the past month and a 37.44% rise in the past quarter.
+The volatility ratio for the week is 6.51%, and the volatility levels for the past 30 days are 6.42% for FTCH.
+The simple moving average for the past 20 days is -4.62% for FTCH’s stock, with a -1.84% simple moving average for the past 200 days.

 Is It Worth Investing in Farfetch Limited (NYSE: FTCH) Right Now?